Legal representation of unaccompanied children

 Irish Refugee Council Visit Website

-Section 14 IPA states that where it appears to an immigration officer or an IPO officer that a child under the age of 18 years, who has arrived at the frontiers of the State or has entered the State and is not accompanied by an adult who is taking responsibility for the care and protection of the child, the officer shall inform, as soon as practicable, the Child and Family Agency (Tusla) and thereafter the provisions of the Child Care Act 1991 apply.
+Section 14 IPA states that where it appears to an immigration officer or an officer of the IPO that a child who is seeking international protection is not accompanied by an adult, the officer shall inform, as soon as practicable, the Child and Family Agency (Tusla) and thereafter the provisions of the Child Care Act 1991 apply.

 [1] International Protection Office, Information Booklet for Applicants of International Protection, January 2017, available at: https://bit.ly/3jRnZ2P, 29.